 The members of the audit committee of the Board are Messrs.
-Pfenniger, Baron, Beier, and Reich.
+Pfenniger, Baron, and Beier.
 The primary purpose of the audit committee is to assist the Board in its general oversight of the Company's accounting and financial reporting processes.
 The audit committee's functions are more fully described in its charter, which the Board has adopted.
 The audit committee reviews and reassesses the adequacy of its charter on an annual basis.
-The Board annually reviews the AMEX listing standards' definition of independence for audit committee members and has determined that each member of the audit committee is independent under that standard.
+The Board annually reviews the NYSE Amex listing standards' definition of independence for audit committee members and has determined that each member of the audit committee is independent under that standard.

-Management is responsible for the preparation, presentations, and integrity of the Company's financial statements, accounting and financial reporting principles and internal controls, and procedures designed to ensure compliance with accounting standards, applicable laws, and regulations.
+Management is responsible for the preparation, presentation, and integrity of the Company's financial statements, accounting and financial reporting principles, and internal controls and procedures designed to ensure compliance with accounting standards, applicable laws, and regulations.

-The Company's independent registered public accounting firm, Ernst & Young LLP, is responsible for performing an independent annual audit of the Company's consolidated financial statements and expressing an opinion on the conformity of those financial statements with United States generally accepted accounting principles.
+The Company's independent registered public accounting firm, Ernst & Young LLP, is responsible for performing an independent annual audit of the Company's consolidated financial statements and expressing an opinion on both the conformity of those financial statements with United States generally accepted accounting principles and on the effectiveness of our internal control over financial reporting.
 The audit committee's policy is that all services rendered by the Company's independent auditor are either specifically approved or pre-approved and are monitored both as to spending level and work content to maintain the appropriate objectivity and independence of the independent auditor.
 The audit committee's policy provides that the audit committee has the ultimate authority to approve all audit engagement fees and terms and that the audit committee shall review, evaluate, and approve the engagement proposal of the independent auditor.

-In conjunction with its activities during fiscal 2007, the audit committee reviewed and discussed our interim unaudited and annual audited financial statements with the Company's independent registered public accounting firm with and without management present, and with management.
-The members of the audit committee discussed the agreed upon quarterly procedures and annual audit procedures performed by the independent registered public accounting firm in connection with the quarterly interim unaudited and annual audited financial statements with management of the Company and its independent registered public accounting firm.
-The members of the audit committee also discussed with the Company's independent registered public accounting firm the matters required to be discussed by the Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
-AU Section 380), as adopted by the Public Accounting Oversight Board in Rule 3200T.
-In addition, the audit committee received from the Company's independent registered public accounting firm the written disclosures and the letter required by Independence Standards Board No. 1 (Independence Standards Board Standard No. 1, Independence Discussions with Audit Committee) and discussed its independence with the independent registered public accounting firm.
-Based on the foregoing reviews and discussions, the audit committee recommended to the Board, and the Board approved, that the fiscal 2007 annual audited financial statements be included in the Company's Annual Report on Form 10-K for fiscal 2007 for filing with the SEC.
+In conjunction with its activities during fiscal 2008, the audit committee reviewed and discussed our interim results and the annual integrated audit of our financial statements and internal control over financial reporting with the Company's independent registered public accounting firm with and without management present, and with management.
+The members of the audit committee discussed the quarterly review procedures and annual audit procedures performed by the independent registered public accounting firm in connection with the quarterly unaudited and annual audited financial statements and discussed and agreed upon procedures related to the audit of internal control over financial reporting with management of the Company and its independent registered public accounting firm.
+The members of the audit committee also discussed with the Company's independent registered public accounting firm the matters required to be discussed by the Statement on Auditing Standards No. 61, as amended.
+In addition, the audit committee received from the Company's independent registered public accounting firm the written disclosures and the letter required by the Public Company Accounting Oversight Board regarding the independent registered public accounting firm.
+Based on the foregoing reviews and discussions, the audit committee recommended to the Board, and the Board approved, that the fiscal 2008 annual audited financial statements be included in the Company's Annual Report on Form 10-K for fiscal 2008 for filing with the SEC.

-Audit Committee Richard C. Pfenniger, Jr., Chairman Robert A. Baron Thomas E. Beier Michael Reich
+Audit Committee Richard C. Pfenniger, Jr., Chairman Robert A. Baron Thomas E. Beier